EONRaider/violent-python3/README.md

   more modern standard.
 - Names of files, variables, functions, classes and methods now conform to PEP 8 naming standards.
-- The now deprecated `optparse` module has been replaced for `argparse ` throughout the entire source code.
+- The now deprecated `optparse` library has been replaced for `argparse ` throughout the entire source code.
 All argument parsing is now contained under the `__main__` execution scope for each file.
 All CLI arguments that were mandatory for the execution of scripts but were treated as optional in the